saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ## F-statistic: 229.6 on 3 and 47 DF,  p-value: < 2.2e-16
 ```

->- **For the following I'll ignore the log transformations and assume I did the model fitting on the untransformed variables** and give a conceptual explanation of the coefficients.
-For literal interpration see the note on log-log models from the multiple linear regression model
+>- **For the following I'll talk in terms the log units of the concentration** and give a conceptual explanation of the coefficients.
+This might not be easy to digest for some people, so if you are interested in explanations in the original units For see the note on log models from the multiple linear regression model and [here](https://stats.idre.ucla.edu/other/mult-pkg/faq/general/faqhow-do-i-interpret-a-regression-model-when-some-variables-are-log-transformed/) as well.

 ---

->- ```(Intercept)```: under the no glucose (0) treatment and with a concentration of 0 cells/ml, cell diameter is 1.63.
-In other words this would be the intercept for a simple linear regression of diameter on concentration for the subset of the data where there was no glucose treatment. (```how do I know this corresponds to the no glucose treatment?```)
+>- ```(Intercept)```: under the no glucose (0) treatment and with a concentration of 0 cells/ml, cell diameter is 36.8 µm.
+In other words this would be the intercept for a simple linear regression of diameter on concentration for the subset of the data where there was no glucose treatment. (*how do I know this corresponds to the no glucose treatment?*)

->- ```log10(concentration)``: This is the slope for a simple linear regression of diameter on concentration for the subset of the data where there was no glucose treatment.
-There is 0.059677 unit *decrease* for every one unit increase in concentration.
+>- ```log10(concentration)```: This is the slope for a simple linear regression of diameter on log10(concentration) for the subset of the data where there was no glucose treatment.
+There is -3.01 µm  *decrease* for every one *log* unit increase in concentration.

->- ```glucose1```: Under the glucose treatment (1) and for a  concentration of 0 cells/ml the diameter is 0.0034 lower compared to no glucose treatment.
-In other words this is the difference in intercepts of two simple linear regressions of diameter on concentration, one for the no glucose samples and one for the glucose treated samples. **Note** the standard error on this term
+>- ```glucose1```: Under the glucose treatment (1) and for a  concentration of 0 cells/ml the diameter is 0.7547 µm lower compared to no glucose treatment.
+In other words this is the difference in intercepts of two simple linear regressions of diameter on log10(concentration), one for the no glucose samples and one for the glucose treated samples. **Note** the standard error on this term

->- ```log10(concentration):glucose1```: the effect of concentration on diameter is higher by 0.0064 in the glucose condition compared to no glucose treatment.
-In other words the slope between concentration and diameter is ```-0.0596+0.00646``` in elevated temperature condition. **Note** the standard error on this term.
+>- ```log10(concentration):glucose1```: the effect of concentration on diameter is higher by 0.1482 in the glucose condition compared to no glucose treatment.
+In other words the slope between concentration and diameter is ```-3.0092+ 0.1482 ``` in elevated temperature condition. **Note** the standard error on this term.

+>- The relationship between diameter and cell concentration stays constant regardless of the prescence of glucose, but cells seem to acheive bigger size in the prescence of glucose.

 --- &vcenter